agoja/semantic-release-jira/README.md

 ## About

-Fork of [semantic-release-jira-releases](https://github.com/UpHabit/semantic-release-jira-releases) updated to work with semantic-release v19+ by using the publish hook instead of the deprecated success hook.
+This is a modern fork of [semantic-release-jira-releases](https://github.com/UpHabit/semantic-release-jira-releases) updated to work with semantic-release v19+ by using the publish hook instead of the deprecated success hook.
+The plugin automatically creates releases in Jira and links all referenced tickets in commit messages to that release.

+## Publishing

+This package is published under the `@agoja` scope on npm and can be used in any project that requires integration between semantic-release and Jira.